wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-the-gmail-connector.md

     ![](../../assets/img/tutorials/119132294/import-gmail-connector.png)

 4. Click **Finish**.
-   The connector is now downloaded to your WSO2 Integration Studio workspace and the connector operations are available in the Gmail Connector palette.
+   The connector is now downloaded to your workspace in WSO2 Integration Studio and the connector operations are available in the Gmail Connector palette.
     ![](../../assets/img/tutorials/119132294/select-connector-dialog.png)

 Let's use these connector operations in the configuration.